maplibre/maplibre-gl-js/README.md

 If you use mapbox-gl via bindings (react, vue, etc), you may need to wait a little longer as we develop an easy migration path for each binding.
 Contributions welcome!

+### Roadmap

+This project's initial plans are outlined in the [Roadmap](https://github.com/maplibre/maplibre-gl-js/projects/2) project.
+The primary goal is consistency and backwards-compatability with previous releases and continued bug-fixes and maintenance going forward.

 ### Getting Involved

 Join the #maplibre slack channel at OSMUS: get an invite at https://osmus-slack.herokuapp.com/